Tibet Trip Price: the Total Cost of a Tibet Trip

 Cost for Guide Service and Tipping

-From the basic English-speaking Tibetan guides in a group tour to the versatile travel gurus who can cook tasty local cuisines while taking travelers for cycling or trekking in a customized tour, the guide service fee ranges from 44 USD to over 80 USD a day.
+From the basic English-speaking Tibetan guides in a group tour to the versatile travel gurus who can cook tasty local cuisines while taking travelers for cycling or trekking in a customized tour, the guide service fee varies, according to different tour groups and tourist numbers.
 You can discuss thoroughly with your travel consultants and choose the personalized guide service you need for a particular activity in Tibet.

 Though you are not obliged to tip the guide in Tibet, to reward the outstanding service of dedicated Tibetan guides, normally tourists do tip their guide and driver at the end of the tour.
-How much money you may tip completely depend on you.
-Roughly 10USD for tipping the guide can’t go too wrong for a day tour.
+How much money you may tip completely depend on you. it can't go too wrong if you tip the guide who is responsible for a solo traveler in a private tour with 20-30USD.
+And the amount of tipping can be brought down if there are more travelers in a tour group.
 For some special activities or private tours that involve strenuous efforts and extra care, more tips are also believed to be reasonable.

 Cost for Other Tour Activities like Trekking and Cycling